Sharing and collaboration are core tenets of the Hex platform.

-When Owner or Editor permission is granted to a Hex user who is not an Administrator or Author, that user's permissions to the project will be automatically downgraded to Viewer.
+When "Full Access" or "Can Edit" project permissions are granted to a Hex user who is a Viewer, that user's permissions to the project will be automatically downgraded "Can View".

-Users can view any part of the project (including the logic), but are unable to modify or add new users.
+Grants permission to view and comment on any part of the project (including the Logic), but restricts ability to modify or share the project.

-Viewers can duplicate a project (excluding data connection credentials), and will be the Owner of the resulting new project.
+Users with "Can View" permission who are workspace Authors or Admins can duplicate a project (excluding data connection credentials), and will have "Full Access" permissions of the resulting new project.

-Guests will not be able to see any notebook that is not shared with them explicitly.
-This means that sharing a project with your workspace does not include Guest accounts, and you will have to manually add Guests in order for them to view the project.
+Guests will not be able to see any project that is not shared with them explicitly.
+This means that sharing a project with your workspace does not include Guest accounts and you will have to manually add Guests in order for them to view the project.